 Cambridgeshire and Peterborough is core to the UK's future growth, global competitiveness and zero-carbon transition.
-It is a major economic engine of the national economy and of the Oxford-Cambridge Arc and, prior to the pandemic, a net contributor to the public finances of the UK.
+It is a major economic engine of the national economy and of the Oxford-Cambridge Arc and, prior to the pandemic, a net contributor to the Exchequer.

 Firing this engine are the thousands of people who live and work in the area.
-Now, more than ever, as people and the businesses and organisations in which they work emerge from the distress and disruption wrought by Covid-19, there is a need for an employment and skills system that matches their needs and opportunities.
+Now, more than ever, as people and the businesses and organisations in which they work continue to face distress and disruption wrought by Covid-19, there is a need for an employment and skills system that matches their needs and opportunities, and disparities between places.

-There are large, employed workforces in much of the area and growth in places which host priority innovated based growth sectors, such as agri-tech, advanced manufacturing, digital and life sciences.
-In Fenland, self-employment has risen alongside a drop in employment levels, and people working in lower occupational levels, pointing to a need here for job creation and business growth.
+There are large, employed workforces in much of the area and employment growth in places which host priority innovation based growth sectors, such as agritech, advanced manufacturing, digital and life sciences.
+However, this is not a consistent pattern.
+In Fenland, for example, self-employment has risen alongside a drop in employment levels, with more people working in lower occupational levels, pointing to a need here for job creation and business growth.

-However, high-level skills growth is slowing, and school leavers across the area are more likely to go straight into work than further/higher education or training, risking people missing out on upskilling and further career progression.
-There are lower than average rates of progression from school into HE, FE and apprenticeships than average, with variation across places - some places deliver more apprenticeships, while in others higher uptake of academic routes.
+High-level skills growth is slowing, and school leavers across the area are more likely to go straight into work than on to education or training, risking people missing out on upskilling and further career progression.
+There are lower than average rates of progression from school into Higher Education, Further Education and apprenticeships, with variation across places - some places deliver more apprenticeships, while in others there is higher uptake of academic routes.

-A recent rise in economic inactivity and claimant counts as a result of Covid means that support for people in and outside of the DWP system could be strengthened to support people into and between work.
-This, with the raft of changes faces employers in Covid recovery, Brexit, transition to net zero and Industry 4.0, point to a need for life-wide and lifelong learning and careers support, along with strengthened links between employers and providers to support careers advice and education beyond school and outside of an educational setting.
+A recent rise in economic inactivity and claimant counts as a result of Covid-19 means that support for people in and outside of the DWP system could be strengthened to support people into and between work.
+This, with the raft of changes facing employers in Covid-19 recovery, Brexit, transition to net zero and Industry 4.0, point to a need for life-wide and lifelong learning and careers support, along with strengthened links between employers and providers to support careers advice and education beyond school and outside of an educational setting.

 As our society ages and people pursue longer and changing careers, we need agile people-centred learning and careers support, with strengthened links between employers and providers to enable provision of adult careers advice to support people into and between work.
-This advice and access to should also draw in wider learning experiences that build personal and life skills, unconnected to work.
+This advice and access should also draw in wider learning experiences that build personal and life skills, unconnected to work.